deniselashlley/gatsby-netlify-cms/src/pages/classes/index.md

 templateKey: classes-page
 title: What can you expect from my classes?
 mainImage:
-  image: /img/yoga-group.jpg
+  image: /img/peopledoingyogainaparkatsunset.jpg
   imageAlt: yoga classes.
 seo:
-  browserTitle: 'The Light Tree | Classes '
+  browserTitle: 'The Light Tree | What can you expect from my classes? '
   description: >-
     Classes are a blend of Vinyasa and Hatha incorporating traditional practices such as mudra and mantra, Chinese medicine techniques.
   title: Classes